Set up a manual development environment#

 To do so, use a tool like conda, mamba, or virtualenv.

-We use nbsphinx to support notebook (.ipynb) files in the documentation, which requires installing Pandoc at a system level (or within a Conda environment).
+• Pandoc: we use nbsphinx to support notebook (.ipynb) files in the documentation, which requires installing Pandoc at a system level (or within a Conda environment).

 Clone the repository locally#